Carmen Ortiz: Motel Caswell confiscation case

 Ortiz's office sought to confiscate the Motel Caswell in Tewksbury, Massachusetts from its owner, Russ Caswell.
 Prosecutors contended that, despite the fact that Caswell himself had never been charged with any crime, his property was subject to civil forfeiture as a long-term site of criminal activity.
 Ortiz's spokeswoman said "The government believed that this was an important case, not only for the town of Tewksbury, which has been plagued for decades by the criminal activity at Motel Caswell, but because of the important deterrent message it sends to others who may turn a blind eye to crime occurring at their place of business."
 The property had been the location of 15 drug crimes between 1994 and 2008, which Caswell said is small considering that he rents about 14,000 rooms per year.
 Caswell was represented by the Institute for Justice, a non-profit libertarian public interest law firm that frequently intervenes in asset forfeiture cases.

 On January 24, 2013, U.S. Magistrate Judge Judith Dein sided with Caswell.
 In a written decision, Dein dismissed the government's forfeiture action, ruling that Caswell, "who was trying to eke out an income from a business located in a drug-infested area that posed great risks to the safety of him and his family, took all reasonable steps to prevent crime.
 The Government’s resolution of the crime problem should not be to simply take his Property."
 In the ruling, the court criticized the prosecution for "stretching the evidence" and engaging in "gross exaggeration."

 After considering an appeal, her office announced that in March 2013 that they would not pursue the matter further.

 Boston Marathon bombings

 Ortiz's office led the investigation into the Boston Marathon bombing.
 On June 27, 2013, Ortiz unveiled a grand jury's 30-count indictment against suspect Dzhokhar Tsarnaev.
 On July 10, 2013, Tsarnaev pleaded not guilty to all charges.

 On August 8, 2013, two of Tsarnaev's friends were indicted on federal obstruction of justice charges.
-Another Ortiz prosecution, this time of Tamerlan's friend Khairullozhon Matanov who pleaded guilty rather than face 20 years in prison, has been described as overzealous.
+Another Ortiz prosecution, this time of Tamerlan Tsarnaev's friend Khairullozhon Matanov who pleaded guilty rather than face 20 years in prison, has been described as overzealous.